HOW OUR KNIVES ARE MADE

 The hardness of medium and high-carbon steel can be altered by the set of processes known as heat treatment.
 In the context of knives and tools, the phrase refers to the hardening and tempering processes.
 Hardening transforms the steel into a very brittle crystal structure known as martensite.
 The tempering process dials down some of the hardness and brittleness to gain toughness and resilience.

-We are proud to employ the expertise of Peter’s Heat Treating for our production batches.
+We are proud to employ the expertise of an aerospace and medical certified heat-treat facility for production batches.
 Smaller batches are occasionally hardened in our shop, using proven methods and equipment.
 All batches are tested for quality.

 HARDNESS VS. TOUGHNESS